 “I’m Steve Hansell.
 I’m a flight instructor here at Princeton Airport.
 I love it because it gives me a chance to fly a lot.
 It gives me a chance to teach.
 Those are my two main activities.

 I started my flight training here at Princeton Airport so I’m a good advertisement for the quality of the training.
 I started in 2006.
 Got my private license then on up through CFII, ATP and so on.
 I’ve flown thousands of hours since then.
 All with Princeton Airport instructors.
 They’ve done a fabulous job.
 I like it here at Princeton Airport.
 It’s a wonderful facility physically and there are nice people here as well.

+I love flying.
 I’m a part time flight instructor.
 My full time job, I’m a professor at Rutgers.
 I’ve been teaching all my life.
 Working with students all the way from freshman in college up to PhD candidates and so on.
 I enjoy teaching.
 Teaching is so much fun.
 Now I have the best combination here.
 I teach and I fly at the same time.
-I teach flying. ~ Steve Hansell, Princeton Flying School Instructor
+I teach flying.” ~ Steve Hansell, Princeton Flying School Instructor